ckitsoulis/ELDAR/README.md

 # GenomeAssembly-Statistics

-A script to calculate statistics for genome/draft assemblies coming from a FASTA file, additionally to common N50 - L50, alongside with auto-calculated total assembly length.
-The statistics are saved in a .csv file.
+A script to calculate basic statistics for genome/draft assemblies with optional ability for calculating additional statistics.
+The results are saved in a .csv file.

 ## Arguments